 Chester established a workhouse in 1575 when in a building just outside the Northgate near the quarry in the Gorse Stacks was converted for this purpose.
 In October 1691, the churchwardens of St. Olave's parish requested the lease of land on which to build 'conveniencys' in order to set the poor to work.

 Following the Workhouse Test Act of 1723, several parish workhouses were set up in Chester.
-St John the Baptist opened one in 1724, and there was one in Handbridge by 1730.
+St John the Baptist opened one in 1724, and by 1730 there was one at Handbridge, in the parish of St Mary's-on-the Hill.
 Another existed in St Oswald's parish and, in 1751, Chester Cathedral opened its own poor-house.
-In 1757, a House of Industry for use by all the city's poor was opened on Kitchen Street at the north-west corner of the Roodee.
+In 1758-9, a House of Industry for use by all the city's poor was erected on Kitchen Street at the north-west corner of the Roodee.

 At 2am on 24th February 1767, a disastrous fire broke out at the Roodee workhouse used for spinning cotton.
 The building, which then housed 200 children in addition to the adults, was totally destroyed.
 The fatalities included sixty children, twelve men and five women — seventy-seven in all.
 A report in the London Chronicle recounted the horrifying scenes of inmates running naked from the building, while others jumped from windows and the roof.
 A party of thirty men was employed to dig out the bones and dead bodies but without success — it was assumed that they had all burnt to ashes.